You’re on Ravelry and active on social media, so why is it so important to drive traffic to your website?

 This targeted traffic is your ‘ideal audience’.
 Your ideal audience are the crafters who are most likely to visit your site, engage with your content and make purchases.
 If your design niche is lace shawls, you want crafters who like to knit or crochet lace shawls to visiting your site, not crafters who love to crochet Amigurumi.

-If you haven’t targeted your audience, The Designer Business Blueprint will help you create an ideal audience profile based on your specific interests or specialty for your pattern design business.
+If you haven’t targeted your audience, The Design Your Brand Workbook will help you create an ideal audience profile based on your specific interests or specialty for your pattern design business.

 Traffic Strategies and Content